-Ways to Add Fruits & Veggies to Your Fall Meals
+Ways to Add Fruits & Veggies to Your Holiday Meals

 5 Ways to Add Fruits & Veggies to Entrées

-- Scalloped Potatoes & Chicken with Fennel.
-Remove the skin from the chicken to cut out more fat in your meal.
-Substitute fat-free sour cream for low-fat and leave off the cheese if you want to lighten the meal.
-Serve with a mixed green salad to round out the dish.
+- Chicken Florentine.
+A hearty meal for your guests.
+Remove the skin from the chicken to lighten the dish.
+Serve with a mixed green salad to round out the meal.

 5 Ways to Add Fruits & Veggies to Side Dishes & Desserts